Introduction to Key Leadership Theories

 What happened at Microsoft isn’t just a story about strategy or technical innovation.
 It’s a story about leadership.
 And it raises a powerful, universal question:

-Why is it that, across industries, team sizes, and cultures, leadership when done well so consistently produces better results?
-Why does the presence (or absence) of real leadership often explain whether a team stays stuck or moves forward, whether a company stays relevant or gets left behind?
+How can the presence (or absence) of real leadership explain whether a team stays stuck or moves forward, whether a company stays relevant or gets left behind?

 The answer is: leadership is complex, but not random.
 Over decades, scholars and practitioners have tried to understand it through different lenses, what makes leaders effective, how they behave, when they thrive, and what impact they have.
 Each approach offers a different part of the puzzle.